togethercomputer/OpenChatKit/README.md

 In this tutorial, you will download Pythia-Chat-Base-7B, an instruction-tuned language model, and run some some inference requests against it using a command-line tool.

 Pythia-Chat-Base-7B is a 7B-parameter fine-tuned variant of Pythia-6.9B-deduped from Eleuther AI.
-Pre-trained weights for this model are available on Huggingface as [togethercomputer/Pythia-Chat-Base-7B](https://huggingface.co/togethercomputer/Pythia-Chat-Base-7B) under an Apache 2.0 license.
+Pre-trained weights for this model are available on Hugging Face as [togethercomputer/Pythia-Chat-Base-7B](https://huggingface.co/togethercomputer/Pythia-Chat-Base-7B) under an Apache 2.0 license.

-More details can be found on the model card for [Pythia-Chat-Base-7B](https://huggingface.co/togethercomputer/Pythia-Chat-Base-7B) on Huggingface.
+More details can be found on the model card for [Pythia-Chat-Base-7B](https://huggingface.co/togethercomputer/Pythia-Chat-Base-7B) on Hugging Face.

 ## Requirements